 The "Liberace at the bullring" look must make Spain feel pretty self-conscious.
 I don't know if it's the sort of thing that would really put the athletes in a competitive state of mind.
 Maybe the double pepperoni T-shirt is the reason why the Spanish football team have already been knocked out?
 They just didn't want too many countries seeing them in a get-up that makes them look like a harlequin baby with sunburn.

 BTW, Spain had the option to pay one of their own designers to create a kit for them, but went to Bosco in Russia to get it done for free seeing as they don't have enough Euros to spell the phrase "€cho d€ m€nos la p€s€ta" any more.
 Bosco have been having a proper laugh at this Olympics.
 Above is the tribal flight-attendant look they designed for the Ukraine.
-And here's me thinking they were allies now.
+And I thought they were allies.

 The horrible truth here is that Team GB are victims of nobody but themselves.
 Their tracksuits were designed by NEXT, which, as anyone who was raised by a child support-reliant single mother will know, is a bit like getting Gola to make all the trainers and buying sunglasses from George @ Asda.

 Do you know anybody who shops at Next?
 It's like a bad joke.
-Imagine what the meeting when they came up with these hideous spacesuits must have gone like.
-This abomination is not the result of one man's twisted vision, it is the result of a bunch of olds sitting in a room trying to convince each other that hoodies are "in" and that we absolutely need to add some gold in there, if we have ANY medal aspirations.
+Imagine what the meeting was like when they came up with these hideous spacesuits.
+This abomination is not the result of one man's twisted vision, it is the result of a bunch of old folks sitting in a room trying to convince each other that hoodies are "in" and that we absolutely need to add some gold in there, if we have ANY medal aspirations.
 The offending item is so bad, Stella McCartney had to go on Twitter denying any involvement in it.

 It's a good look for Bradley Wiggins, though.
-Where I'm from, mods get harassed in the street by gangs of kids with anger problems and seemingly endless amounts of saliva, so this bit of inner-city camouflage might help convince the pissed 12-year-old girls that he's one of them.
+Where I'm from, in the UK, mods get harassed in the street by gangs of kids with anger problems and seemingly endless amounts of saliva.
+So this bit of inner-city camouflage might help convince the pissed 12-year-old girls that he's one of them.
 Either that or they'll be so weirded out by it that they'll just leave him the fuck alone.

 Germany dressed their athletes like babies because that's what German people are: big, serious, gender-normative babies.
 Following this logic is actually to be applauded; it saves officials the trouble of checking for penises on Team Hun's terrifying lesbian cycle gang.

 Military graduation uniforms were the mood choice for America.
-This made watching them come out at the Opening Ceremony a disorientating experience: the parade looked like the cast of a high-school movie post a social cleansing that had removed all the geeks and moody leather rock kids from the equation, leaving only the kind of jocks that would pin you down, teabag you and call you a fag for daring to host their balls on your face.
+This made watching them come out at the Opening Ceremony a disorientating experience: the parade looked like the cast of a high-school movie post a social cleansing that had removed all the geeks and moody leather rock kids from the equation, leaving only the kind of jocks that would pin you down, teabag you, and call you a fag for daring to wear a V-neck.
 I assume this sounds pretty discriminatory, but I've watched enough late-night movies on ITV2 to know everyone should hate Americans that play sport.